public-archive-docs/revision_archive/docs/history/cold_war/origins/truman_doctrine_and_marshall_plan.md

 	- Advisers to help rebuild transport systems
 - Marshall aid had a huge effect, in years 1948-1952 was a time of economic growth
 	- Also stopped the spread of Communism as predicted by George Marshall

+## Comecon and Cominform

+### Comiform

+- Set up in 1947
+- Communist Information Bereau
+- Aimed to coordinate various Communist goverments in Eastern Europe
+- Ran meetings and sent instructions to Communist govenments about what the USSR wanted to do

+### Comecon

+- Set up in 1949
+- Council for Mutual Economic Assistance
+- Aimed to coordinate the trade and industries of Eastern European countries
+- Set up an international bank for Communist and socialist countries in 1964
+- Favoured the USSR far more than any of its other members

+### Cominform

+- Set up in 1947
+- Communist informarion bureau
+- Aimed to coordinate various Communist governments in Eastern Europe
+- Ran meetings and sent instructions to Communist governments about what the USSR wanted them to do